Elections in Seychelles 2025 – What Tourists Need to Know

 Will this affect my holiday?

 Not really!
-Beaches are still sandy, the cocktails still refreshing, and sunsets still perfect.
+Beaches are still sandy, the water still clear, and sunsets still perfect.

-Elections here are peaceful, and tourists usually only notice a few colorful campaigns and perhaps a little extra buzz in town.
+Elections here are peaceful, and tourists usually only notice a few colourful campaigns and perhaps a little extra buzz in town.

 Shops & Restaurants